necroware/gameport-adapter/README.md

 # Necroware's GamePort Adapter

-Many people from the retro community still have their beloved joysticks and gamepads from early days.
+Many people from the retro community still have their beloved joysticks and gamepads from the early days.
 This devices often live their lives somewhere in the dark corners of our basements and we don't dare to throw them away, because of nostalgic reasons.
 They remind us so much on our childhood, where we played our Wing Commanders, X-Wings, Descents and many other games.
 This old joysticks were all made to be connected to the game port, usually on a sound card.
-Unfortunately in the end of 90's and beginning of 2000's game ports vanished from our computers and were replaced by USB and our old joysticks disappeared in the past.
+But in the end of 90's and beginning of 2000's game ports vanished from our computers and were replaced by USB and our old joysticks disappeared in the past.
 Today not everybody has a full retro PC and many people are using their modern computer with a DosBox to play the old games.
 If needed with a modern USB joystick.
-But wouldn't it be great to play the games with the same joystick, which we used back then?
+But wouldn't it be great to play the old games with the same joystick, which we used back then?
 And this is where this adapter comes into play.
-It is a gameport to USB converter, if you want so, which can be used to connect gameport joysticks to USB.
+It can be used to connect gameport joysticks to an USB port.

 ## How does it work?

 The adapter is built around Arduino Pro Micro, which uses the same ATmega32U4 microcontroller as Leonardo.
-This microcontroller has built-in USB HID capabilities and can be used to build HID input devices, like Joysticks.
+This microcontroller has built-in USB HID capabilities and can be used to build HID input devices, like joysticks.
 The adapter itself is super simple, the main brainwork was invested into the software.
-Very much simplified, it reads the joystick state and sends the data via the USB to the computer, which in the end thinks, that it communicates with an USB joystick.
+Very much simplified, it reads the joystick states and sends the data via the USB to the computer, which in the end thinks, that it communicates with an USB joystick.